dekorateio/dekorate/readme.md

 - the `openshift-annotations` module (already included in all openshift starter modules)
 - the `oc` binary configured to point the docker daemon of your kubernetes environment.

-To enable the hook you need to add the `@EnableS2iBuild` annotation to your main class.
 Finally, to trigger the hook, you need to pass `-Dap4k.build=true`  as an argument to the build, for example:
 ```bash
 mvn clean install -Dap4k.build=true